reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 }, {
   id: 5,
   name: 'Chefchaouen, Marocco',
-  description: 'There are a few theories on why the houses are painted blue, including that the color repells mosquitos or that it symbolizes sky and heaven.',
+  description: 'There are a few theories on why the houses are painted blue, including that the color repels mosquitos or that it symbolizes sky and heaven.',
   imageId: 'rTqKo46'
 }, {
   id: 6,